COSW-ECI/android-intents-camera/README.md

 ```

  5) Modify the MainActivity so when you click on save you show the *PostFragment*

+ 6) Verify that the App works as before when you had only activities.